kwiseth/Practice/README.md

 ## Google writing exercise
 ### Documenting source code
-The `findNeedles.java` file was part of a Google test for technical writers that I received in 2014 and 2017, with the following instructions:
+The `findNeedles.java` file was part of a Google test for technical writers (2014, 2017, but not used in 2020) with the following instructions:

 > This section contains a short code sample written in Java.
 Please do the following:
 > 1. Assume the sample appears in a document for programmers.
 Describe the code in some detail.